-Surrounded by mountainous peaks, Kyoto boasts some brilliant hiking trails or gentle walks.
-While some are closer than others, there is a hike for almost everybody and for all fitness levels.
-If you need an escape – or a moment of soul searching or a rare chance to enjoy your own company – these are the trails you need to explore.
+Surrounded by mountainous region, Kyoto boasts some brilliant hiking trails or gentle walks.
+While some are closer than others, there is a hike for almost everybody and all fitness levels.
+If you need an escape – or a moment of soul-searching or a rare chance to enjoy your own company – these are the trails you need to explore.
 Before you set off for Japan, read on to find out where you can find the best day hikes in Kyoto (updated 2019).

 Travel to: Japan

-One of the most beautiful (and most Instagrammable) places in Japan is the Arashiyama Mountains, where you can visit from Kyoto via bus, train, or taxi for the magnificent sights.
-There are a number of hikes or short walks you can enjoy, including The Arashiyama Bamboo Grove or you can hike to Nison-in Temple for a peaceful journey.
+One of the most beautiful (and most Instagrammable) places in Japan is the Arashiyama Mountains.
+You can visit from Kyoto via bus, train, or taxi for the magnificent sights.
+There are many hikes or short walks you can enjoy, including the Arashiyama Bamboo Grove or you can hike to Nison-in Temple for a peaceful journey.
 Another option for visitors is to walk along the Hozu River from Togetsukyo Bridge in Arashiyama and travel back via the Sagano Scenic Railway.

 2. Mount Atago

-One of the most stunning hikes you can embark on takes you up to the top of Kyoto’s highest mountain, Atago and takes anywhere from 4-6 hours to climb to the top and back depending on your level of fitness.
-Located in the to the north west of Kyoto, this is one of the most popular hikes in the area.
+One of Kyoto’s most stunning hikes takes you up to the top of Kyoto’s highest mountain.
+Mount Atago takes anywhere between 4-6 hours to ascend and descend depending on your level of fitness.
+Located in the north-west, it’s a popular hike in the area and one of the best day hikes in Kyoto.

-As you make your way up to the top of Atago, keep your eyes open for abundant wildlife, including small deer along the path.
-Most importantly, don’t be surprised if you see an influx of small children and babes along the trail.
-This is because it is believed that children who visit the shrine at a young age may be granted a lifetime immunity and protection from fire.
+As you make your way up to the top of Mount Atago, keep your eyes open for the abundant wildlife, including small deer along the path.
+More importantly, don’t be surprised if you see an influx of small children and babes along the trail.
+This is because it is believed that children who visit the shrine at a young age may be granted a lifetime of immunity and protection from fire.

 See Also: Hiking the Japanese Alps in Winter